thaughbaer/pilot/README.md

 You'll need access to the Alexa Developer Console.

 There should be enough screenshots in the Pilot doc for you to mirror the setup.

+You need to be running an https server.

+I'm using dynu for dynamic DNS, LetsEncrypt for an SSL certificate, and nginx.
+My anonymised nginx config file is in the nginx sibdirectory.